nLab

 K(X,E) K(Y,E) K(X,B) K(Y,B)\array{ K(X,E) & \to & K(Y,E) \\ \downarrow && \downarrow \\ K(X,B) & \to & K(Y,B)}

 is a morphism of fibrations.
 There is an alternate characterization in terms of comma objects and adjoints, see fibration in a 2-category.
-The same definition works in a bicategory, as long as we use the non-evil version above.
+The same definition works in a bicategory, as long as we use the version in accord with the principle of equivalence above.
 Interpreted in Cat we obtain the explicit notion we started with.

 Two-sided version